ABOUT THE AUTHOR

 DR L.J.M.
 OWEN escaped dark days as a public servant for a sunnier profession—inventing murder.

-A multi-award winning writer, L.J. was the commissioning editor for the brand new novel anthology, Murder You Wrote: An Interactive Mystery (2023).
+A multi-award winning writer, L.J. was the commissioning editor for the brand new novel anthology, Murder You Wrote: An Interactive Mystery (2023), a 2024 Silver Falchion Awards Top 10 Pick.
 Her previous novels include the chilling The Great Divide (2019), longlisted for the 2020 Ngaio Marsh Award, and three books in the Dr Pimms archaeological mystery series: Egyptian Enigma (2018), Mayan Mendacity (2016), and Olmec Obituary (2015).

 At the 2020 Scarlet Stiletto Awards, L.J.’s historical mystery House of War (2021) won the Scriptworks Award for a Great Film Idea, and her legal mystery The Wrong Verdict (2021) won the Liz Navratil Award for Best Story with a Disabled Protagonist and the International Association of Forensic Linguists Award for Best Forensic Linguistics Story.